filoxo/blog/src/pages/2017-06-07-why-I-wont-recommend-my-employer/index.md

 ![Image of windows](./windows.jpg)

 I want to make it clear that these opinions are my own and reflect only my experience.
-My employer is a very place to work if you can get your foot in the door.
+My employer is an amazing place to work if you can get your foot in the door.
 This complaint is with the **hiring process** only.
 There are some major issues with the hiring process that have made me extremely frustrated, to the point where I want to gripe about it.

 ### Into the void